-Can only talk about a few things from my time so far at ecobee.
-In both of these cases these were contributions to a much larger effort.
-So!
-I was fortunate enough to get to make some contributions to this Nestjs module that our team open-sourced, and (in addition to everyday work on the site) contributed to the development of some new product pages for ecobee.com pictured below.
+Contributed to the frontend and backend of ecobee's first consumer subscription products, ecobee AirFilters and ecobee Haven.
+Was fortunate enough to get to make some contributions to this Nestjs module that our team open-sourced.
+In addition to everyday work on the site, contributed to the development of new product pages for ecobee.com pictured below.

 A hobby project, no longer maintained, BG Menu Bar is a Mac app which consumes Blood Glucose and trend data from a Nightscout instance, and presents it as a status menu in your Mac's menu bar.